DaleOrders/AWS-Study-Notes/README.md

   - It will use the default CMK unless a different one is chosen.
   - Each volume uses 1 unique DEK (data encryption key)
   - Snapshots and future volume use the same DEK
-- Can't change a volume to NOT be encrypted.
+- Can't change a volume from encrypted to unencrypted.
   - You could mount an unencrypted volume and copy things over but you can't change the original volume.
 - The OS itself isn't aware of the encryption, there is no performance loss.